waimea-Ben/200Assesment/design.md

 - Additionally, the system should:
     - Be very simple to use
     - Be accessible to all
-    - Be well designed and a pleasure to us
+    - Be well designed and a pleasure to use
 - for admin they should be able to:
     - View a list of bookings (organised by job, or by date)
     - Add a new job type to the system